paulsp94/GSOC2019/README.md

 ## Model as a package

-After converting the model into Javascript, I wanted to make it as accessible as easy as possible.
+After converting the model into Javascript, I wanted to make it as accessible as possible.
+So I decided to create an npm package around the model with a classification wrapper, so the developers can just install the package and use the model for classification right away.

 Dev.to: [https://dev.to/paulsp94/packing-tfjs-models-into-npm-packages-1d1j](https://dev.to/paulsp94/packing-tfjs-models-into-npm-packages-1d1j)